joseppino/flaggle/README.md

-# flaggle
+# Flaggle 🏴‍☠️
-A flag guessing game made with SvelteKit
+A simple flag guessing game made with SvelteKit and TypeScript.